Skip to content

 "sql": "SELECT DISTINCT c.name, c.email FROM customers c JOIN orders o ON c.id = o.customer_id WHERE o.amount > 1000 AND o.created_at >= date_trunc('month', CURRENT_DATE - INTERVAL '1 month')",

-"confidence": 0.92,
+"confidence": "high",

-"explanation": "This query joins customers and orders tables, filters for orders over $1000, and restricts to the previous month using date_trunc."
+"explanation": "This query joins customers and orders tables, filters for orders over $1000, and restricts to the previous month using date_trunc.",

 }

-• Semantic Search Support - Recognizes knn_search(), knn_cosine(), knn_l2(), and text_to_embedding() functions
+• Semantic Search — auto-detects vector columns and enables knn_search(), knn_cosine(), knn_l2(), and text_to_embedding()

 OptionTypeDescription